jbhender/Stats506_F20/activities/week6/README.md

 1. Write an R script to read in both data files.

 2. The variable `OHDDESTS` contains the status of the oral health exam.
-   Merge this variable into the demograhics data.
+   Merge this variable into the demographics data.

 3. Create a clean dataset with the following variables:
   * `id` (from `SEQN`)